 One offputting factor during the rainy season is the mosquitos!
 Rainy season = mosquito season!

 If you are anything like me I get eaten alive by mosquitoes!
 The difference between Central America and some other places is that the mosquitoes are always around rain or shine.
 So even coming during the dry season doesn’t mean you are going to avoid them.
 In the rainy season, however, they are even more vicious!

 There are some many diseases that are mosquito-borne like malaria, yellow fever, zika and Dengue, the best way to avoid them is to not get bit in the first place.

-Here are a few ways you can avoid mosquitoes in rainy season
+Here are a few ways you can avoid mosquitoes in Central America Rainy Season

 For a full packing list take a read of this post.